Here I relate some of my experience in the Cloud area.

 2014 I met and start to help CloudSigma

 In 2014 I met CloudSigma’s CTO in Silicon Valley, and I started collaborating with them.
 My suggestion of offering easy wizards to deploy the instances, multiplied the conversion of users trying the platform.

 I help to rack the first hardware in Silicon Valley Data Center, discovered Bulgaria were they have cool offices, and played with very cool multi-CPU servers.

 2015 Scaling and using IBM Softlayer Cloud

-In 2015 after helping them as SRE and creating a solution that Scales infinitely (PHP, nodejs, phantomjs) I became CTO of this Start up where we were using Softlayer (IBM Cloud), MemSQL Database and Python.
+In 2015 after helping them as SRE and creating a solution that Scales infinitely (PHP, nodejs, phantomjs) I became CTO of genapp Start up (know as the police of the ads for mobile) where we were using Softlayer (IBM Cloud), MemSQL Database, different web servers (commercial and Open Source), PHP, Bash, nodejs, phantomjs and Python.

 2017 Cloud Architect for Sanmina in Ireland